 Of course, Haskell couldn’t have predicted the advent of moving pictures, which immediately cut into opera house profits, and so the Opera House has limped along for nearly a hundred years, supported by the more modest public library below it.
 But committed devotees have kept it alive, and during the summer season you can still catch a show or listen to live music.
-Most of the seats are on the Canadian side, though, so in all likelihood you’ll sit in Canada and watch performers located in Vermont.
+Most of the seats are on the U.S. side, though, so in all likelihood you’ll sit in America and watch performers located in Quebec.*

 The library downstairs is a bit less ornate–there aren’t any cherubs–but there are carved wooden fireplaces, large bay windows topped with stained glass, and built-in oak cabinets.
 The elegant fireplace is currently being used to display picture books.
 A line of electrical tape on the floor demarcates the exact international border.
 The line itself is a relatively recent addition.
 After a small fire in the 1970s incited a fight between American and Canadian insurance companies, the parties insisted on bringing in a surveyor to mark the exact border so that they knew who would have to pay out next time.

 The librarians try to keep politics out of the cultural center as much as possible, but even they can’t escape the reality of residing on the border.
 Over the past several years, national security measures have blocked off the unguarded streets which ran between the U.S. and Canada, and created a new series of checkpoints and regulations.
 The area around the grand old library has become increasingly surveilled by both Homeland Security and the Royal Canadian Mounted Police, with nearby streets lined with cameras.
 There’s always a border guard planted right out front, sitting in an SUV.